Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 IOXs always use their own ID when sending messages.
 They never send 0x0000.
 For this reason, IOXs are not produced with Serial Numbers ending in 0x0000.

 ### IOX ID
 Each model of IOX is assigned an IOX ID by Geotab, similar to each model of car having a model name.
 Integrators shall contact Geotab to get an IOX ID assigned.
 The IOX ID does not need to be included in the IOX Serial Number.
-Integrator shall report the IOX ID in byte 7 of the Poll Response (0x02).
+Integrators shall report the IOX ID in byte 7 of the Poll Response (0x02).

 ### Acknowledge Process

 1. Each IOX should receive an ACK from the GO device for every message sent.
 If an ACK is not received within 150 ms, the IOX should repeat the message before sending anything else.
-2. The IOX must respond to the poll request within 500ms.
+2. The IOX must respond to the poll request within 500 ms.

 ## Polling

 After powering up, the GO device will poll all IOXs every 7 seconds.
 Each IOX must respond to this poll by obeying the ACK rules.
-Unless otherwise described, most commands can only be sent after the first poll (handshake) is completed with the GO.
+Unless otherwise described, most commands can only be sent after the first poll (handshake) is completed with the GO device.

 ### Device Removed

-If the GO device fails to see an IOX that used to be connected (i.e. the IOX was disconnected), the GO device will remove the IOX from its internal database after 5 attempts (35 seconds) and will make the slot available for a new IOX that can be connected at any time.
+If the GO device fails to detect an IOX that used to be connected (that is, the IOX was disconnected), the GO device will remove the IOX from its internal database after 5 attempts (35 seconds) and will make the slot available for a new IOX that can be connected at any time.

 ### New Device